Mario Lanza: Interviews A selection of radio interviews, 1949-1959

 Promotional interview for Lanza's sixth film, Seven Hills of Rome.

 This snippet is part of a longer interview with journalist Lello Barsani that Lanza gave in Italian while filming a sequence for Seven Hills of Rome in St. Peter's Square (see photo on left).
-An English translation (provided by Armando Cesari) can be read below.

 Interview with Wilfrid Thomas, BBC London Broadcast date: 15 March 1958